-When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in Cleaning up resources to delete the resources you created.
+When you finish the getting started exercise, to avoid incurring unnecessary charges, delete the resources that you created.
+For more information, see Requirements for deleting Amazon Personalize resources.

 The AWS CLI commands in this exercise were tested on Linux.
 For information about using the AWS CLI commands on Windows, see Specifying parameter values for the AWS Command Line Interface in the AWS Command Line Interface User Guide.